Article originally posted here on the iMerit blog. Reposted with permission.

 ML system developers use their understanding of the operational environment to identify inputs, design models, acquire training data, and perform testing to ensure the ML system makes accurate decisions based on its inputs.

-This is depicted below in a simple use case we will use as an example, a machine learning system that is used to assess tolls on a bridge; pedestrians pay 1.00.
+This is depicted below in a simple use case we will use as an example, a machine learning system that is used to assess tolls on a bridge; pedestrians pay $.50, and cars pay $1.00.

 Figure 2.
 ML model accurately distinguishes pedestrians and cars based on two features